Updated June 10, 2022

 No matter the dimensions though, all 20 yard dumpsters allow for up to a 20 cubic yard loading capacity.

 Even though most 20 yard roll-offs are strong enough and large enough to hold 8, 9, or 10+ tons of debris, dumpster rental companies almost never allow this because of three primary reasons:

 - The lifting and hauling capacity of the truck cannot accommodate that much weight.

-- Truck hauling weight limit restrictions (varies by city/county)
+- Truck hauling weight limit restrictions that vary by city/county.

-- Landfill cost per ton — Dumpster rental companies are charged a per-ton rate at the landfill.
+- The rate they are charged per ton at their local landfill.
 Dumpster rental costs would be much higher if there were no customer weight limits.

 The average 20 yard dumpster weight limit is 4 tons, or 8,000 lbs.